 Eligibility for the Scholarship:

-Eligible Countries: This scholarship is available to UK and EU students:
+Eligible Countries: this application is available to UK and EU students:

 UK: England, Northern Ireland, Scotland, Wales